aosabook/500lines/data-store/data-store.markdown

 We see right away that `DBDB` has a reference to an instance of `Storage`, but it also shares that reference with `self._tree`.
 Why?
-Can't `self._tree` completely manage access to the storage by itself?
+Can't `self._tree` manage access to the storage by itself?

 The question of which objects "own" a resource is often an important one in a design, because it gives us hints about what changes might be unsafe.
 Let's